 A strong tradition of preservation and restoration means the city’s wealth of historic buildings has adapted to the challenges of the modern age, while culinary influences from across Europe and Asia have created a melting pot of taste sensations.
 Cultural traditions are cherished, and a history lesson awaits around every corner.

 Given the recent political unrest and spate of terrorist attacks, the Turkish authorities remain on high alert.
 A tourism police service has been introduced to increase confidence among visitors.
 However, like many big cities these days, caution is the order of the day.
 Also be aware that taxis are notorious for ripping off visitors and may even refuse to take you to your accommodation (or end up taking you to a completely different hotel!).
-Negotiating a reasonable fare is a challenge after a long flight, and it may be worth organising a transfer service.
-If ever there was a reason to give Uber a go, this is it!
+Negotiating a reasonable fare can be a challenge after a long flight, so pre-book a hotel transfer or give Uber a go!

 Driving along the coastal road into the city, you’ll see parts of the great medieval walls that once protected what was then known as Constantinople.
 It’s a fitting introduction to Istanbul’s rich history.